OpenHistoricalDataMap/MapnikTileServer/docs/intro.rst

    Celery-worker get work from broker.

-Every celery container have mutiple threads, where it can process tile request.
+Every celery container have multiple threads, where it can process tile request.
 To scale up the production you can use with docker::

    $ docker-compose -f production.yml scale celeryworker=2

-But be careful how many containers you scale up to, do not create more celery threads on one machine than there are CPU cores.
-So if you host has 8 core, scale up to max of 2 workers.
+Celery auto scale the threads, depending on your system load, as a recommendation is to scale celery to 2 containers.

 More on: https://cookiecutter-django.readthedocs.io/en/latest/deployment-with-docker.html#building-running-production-stack